TIGERs-Mannheim/electronics/README.md

 Electronics are designed with [Autodesk EAGLE](https://www.autodesk.com/education/free-software/eagle) which is available for free for students.
 This folder contains all schematics (.sch) and board (.brd) files.

+### KiCad9
+EAGLE files converted to KiCad version 9.
+Files got only a light cleanup pass.
+Note that no PCBs were ever produced using these files.
+The EAGLE files are still the ground truth.

 ### PDF
 All schematics are also available as PDF files.
 This makes it easier to view them without a need to install EAGLE.